 We have manufactured Traditional Victorian Awnings for many years using the highest quality products

 At Radiant Blinds, we have improved the Traditional Victorian Awnings over time to make sure they can cope with the British weather.
-We have replaced some of the boxing with a more resistant aluminium casing at the top and back.
+For example, we have replaced some of the boxing with a more resistant aluminium casing at the top and back.
 In the old timber version the water or snow would rest on the wood and slowly eat into it.
 We still use hardwood cheeks and a timber front lath and tacker.
 The arms are designed to suit the exact requirements of the building and are bent by hand as they were when the Victorians designed them.
 The awning is operated with a traditional pull down pole.

 Making Traditional Victorian Awnings stand out

 To really make the Traditional Victorian Awnings stand out, many of our customers choose to have signwriting.
 Our experienced signwriters handpaint the covers, valances or both.
 Since these shop blinds form a fantastic part of any business’s advertising, our customers often choose to have their any company logo or branding on the main covers.
 The valances can carry names, phone numbers and web addresses making them an impressive marketing tool.
 You can do as much or as little as you like.
 It’s a great opportunity to make your shop or business stand out to passing trade.